Introduction

 - Prescriptions for patients

-RWD and RWE help healthcare providers create targeted treatment plans for patients.
+RWD and RWE can help healthcare providers create targeted treatment plans for patients.
 Within the larger hospital system, providers may use them to inform the creation of practice guidelines and the further adoption of these guidelines.

 Data and Analytics